nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Autocomplete operates based on the word at your current caret position:

 * As you begin typing a command or field, suggestions will appear that match the word under your current caret position.
 For example, typing `ad` will display a list of commands beginning with `ad`, like `add`.
   * Autocomplete matches with the text characters before your caret position of the word under your current caret position.
-For example, when typing in the command keyword `ad` and you move your cursor between `a` and `d`, autocomplete will show you all commands starting with `a`.
+For example, when typing in the command keyword `ad` and you move your cursor between `a` and `d`, Autocomplete will show you all commands starting with `a`.
 You can utilize this to do some cool tricks as explained in the tips section below.
 * Autocomplete for command keywords e.g. `clear`, `delete`, `add` applies only to the first word you type in the command box.
 This initial word is treated as the command.
 * Autocomplete for student fields applies to all subsequent words after the first word.
 All subsequent words after the first are treated as student fields with specific prefixes, e.g. `m/Math`, `g/male`

-<div markdown="span" class="alert alert-info"> :notebook: **Note:** Autocomplete will **not** match subsequent words after the first word you entered with command keywords!
+<div markdown="span" class="alert alert-info"> :information_source: **Note:** Autocomplete will **not** match subsequent words after the first word you entered with command keywords!
 Similarly, Autocomplete will **not** match the first word you entered with student fields! </div>

 #### Supported Commands
 Autocomplete supports all existing command keywords when matching.